aws-amplify/docs/docs/lib/auth/fragments/js/manageusers.md

-This seciton covers the client-side development experience for password and user management.
+This section covers the client-side development experience for password and user management.
 To learn more about exposing administration actions to your application, click [here](~/cli/auth/admin.md).

 ## Password operations